Face Lift in Perth

 Face lifting is performed in hospital under general anaesthesia.
 Usually, an overnight stay is recommended after the procedure.
-A facelift usually takes three to four hours or longer if you’re having other procedures done.
+A facelift usually takes three to four hours or longer if you’re having other procedures completed at the same time.
 Other procedures that may be performed include fat augmentation, brow lifting, laser resurfacing, blepharoplasty and rhinoplasty.
 Incisions usually begin at or above the hairline in the temples, extend in a natural line in front of the ear and continue behind the earlobe to the lower scalp.
 If the neck needs work, a small incision may also be made under the chin.

 The surgeon separates the skin from the layer below.
 Fat may be trimmed or suctioned from around the neck and chin to improve the contour.
 The surgeon then tightens the underlying muscle and membrane, pulls the skin back, and removes the excess.
 Stitches secure the layers of tissue and close the incisions.

 Following surgery, a small, thin tube is temporarily placed under the skin behind your ear to drain any blood that might collect there.
 The surgeon will also wrap your head loosely in bandages to minimise bruising and swelling.